absurdly-nerdly/tools-public/.roo/rules-orche-global/rules.md

 *   **Incremental Implementation:** When writing or editing OGs for retries, structure tasks to first implement and validate minimal viable functionality, then build up additional features/requirements in subsequent tasks.
 This ensures early success points and isolates issues to specific implementation steps.
 *   **`## Relevant Files`**: List relevant file paths (relative to the workspace root) with brief explanations of their relevance. **CRITICAL:** Verify the existence and relevance of files and specific code references (functions, variables) *before* listing them or creating tasks involving them.
 Use tools like `list_files` or `read_file` on known parent components/files if uncertain about specific file paths or internal structure.
 Do not assume file organization or specific implementations.
 *   **`## Initial State`**:
-    *   **Manually populated** by the Orchestrator after guide creation.
+    *   **Manually populated** by the Laborer after guide creation.
 Document the project's state relevant to the task using outputs from project-specific tools (linters, tests, etc.).
 *   **`## Task Sets`**: Define the work units.
     *   **Limit:** Aim for a maximum of **6 Task Sets** per OG.
 This encourages focused guides.
 Do not artificially inflate Task Set complexity to meet this limit; prioritize logical task breakdown.
     *   **Pending Work Section:** If the required work logically exceeds 6 Task Sets, create a final section in the OG titled `## Pending Work`.
 Summarize the high-level objectives for the remaining work in this section *without* creating detailed Task Sets for them.
 These objectives can form the basis of a subsequent OG.